Table of Contents

 These things are one of the biggest innovations, in my mind, in recent years to power rack design.

-Now you can fail a heavy rep halfway up without destroying your bar and/or the power rack spotter pins.
 They also open up the possibility for more comfortably (and quietly) doing rack lockouts, ie: setting the bar down at the bottom of each rep and having to start the rep at the bottom.

 What’s Been Going On